prepo-io/prepo-monorepo/apps/prepo-website/README.md

 $ yarn build
 ```

 This command will generate a folder `out` which will include all the static HTML files.
-That folder is the one that should be deployed to hosting provider.
+That folder is the one that should be deployed to hosting provider

 ## Test